-Benini's exhibition at The Nave Museum will open May 17 with a member's preview and after-party and continue for more than five weeks through June 24, 2018.
+Benini's exhibition at The Nave Museum opened May 17 with a member's preview and after-party and continued for more than five weeks.

-The front gallery will be featuring recent paintings, including the debut of The Musical Notes.
+The front gallery featured recent paintings, including the debut of The Musical Notes.
 Benini’s tie to his native Italy inspired him to create the Musical Notes series in 2015.
 This will be the debut exhibition outside MUSEOBENINI.

-The second gallery will highlight paintings from both the 80's and 90's to feature examples of the surrealistic and symbolic paintings and those from the geometrics of the 1990's.
+The second gallery highlighted paintings from both the 80's and 90's to feature examples of the surrealistic and symbolic paintings and those from the geometrics of the 1990's.